 Recommended by Legal 500 in State aid.

-Member of the German Bar Association’s “Administrative Law Working Group” for the Land of North Rhine‐Westphalia.
+Member of the registered association “Berlin Discussion Group on European Sate Aid Law”, Member of the German Law Association “Administrative Law Working Group” for the Land of North Rhine‐Westphalia.

 German, English, French